airalab/learning-center/en/lesson_6_wallet.md

 ![Screenshot 41](/img/Screenshot_41.png)

 > Please take into account the `Number of decimal places` while specifying quantities.
-If you set the `Number of decimal places` to 8 and want to get 500 Cr tokens, set quantity_buy parameter to 500 00000000.
+If you set the `Number of decimal places` to 8 and want to get 500 Cr tokens, set the quantity_buy parameter to 500 00000000.

 Let's make sure that you have created the lot.
 Get the `First` address and then set it into the `Next` field.
-You should now see address there.
+You should now see the address there.

 ![Screenshot 42](/img/Screenshot_42.png)